Blackened Salmon Mango Tacos

 Bold flavors shine as spiced salmon fillets are seared until beautifully charred, then flaked and layered into warm corn tortillas.
 Fresh mango salsa adds juicy sweetness, while crisp shredded cabbage brings crunch.
 Sliced avocado and lime wedges offer cool, creamy, and vibrant finishing notes.
 The balance between heat, citrus, and fresh herbs creates a lively meal perfect for sharing.
 Quick to prepare and gluten-free, this Mexican-inspired dish gives weeknight dinners a colorful, joyful twist.
 Ideal for gatherings, it brings together sweet, spicy, and tangy elements in every bite.

-A plate of food with two tacos and a piece of meat.
-Save This
+A plate of fish tacos with a slice of lemon.
+Save It

 These blackened salmon tacos with mango salsa bring a burst of spicy and fresh flavors together in every bite.
 Whether you are looking for something quick for dinner or want to impress guests, these tacos come together faster than you would think and always make the table lively.